opendocsg/slw-judgments-backfill/2015_SGHC_14/report.md

 _LANDLORD AND TENANT_ – _Agreement for leases_

 [LawNet Editorial Note: The appeal to this decision in Civil Appeal No 40 of 2015 was dismissed by the Court of Appeal on 1 February 2016.
-See [2016] SGCA 18.]
+See <span class="citation">[2016] SGCA 18</span>.]

 20 January 2015 Judgment reserved.